stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ###### Twitter (aka "Birdsite")

+"why are you blocking spinquark?" by @[jhthurman](https://twitter.com/jhthurman/status/1150773700842725382)

+"did you know you’re being blocked by Cloudflare?" by @[jhthurman](https://twitter.com/jhthurman/status/1150775195503865857)

+"Hey Cloudflare why all of a sudden are you challenging Google when they go to spider our sites sitemap_index.xml is google now a suspicious party now." by @[delawarewebhost](https://twitter.com/delawarewebhost/status/1150411571996160002)

 "You see, when the secure connection gets to Cloudflare, they do what is called SSL termination -- that means they end the secure connection so they can do a man-in-the-middle (MITM) attack.
 So any website you enter private information on, that uses Cloudflare, they get that info." by @[cqwww](https://twitter.com/cqwww/status/1146117149297016832)